imclab/crossfeed/README.txt

 CMakeLists.txt     - CMake 2.6 or later build

 build.zip          - Some CMake build and other tools, scripts.
-This should only be unzipped in an out-of-source build folder.
+This should only be unzipped in an out-of-source build sub-directory.
 Each of the tools, scripts may need adjust to your particular environment.

 src - <DIR> - main application